How to represent mathematical formulas and equations while adding questions manually?

 2. The numbers start at 1 with every call to the enumerate environment.

-The ordered lists are generated by a \enumerate environment and each entry must be preceded by the control sequence \item, which will automatically generate the number labelling the item.
+The ordered lists are generated by a `\enumerate` environment and each entry must be preceded by the control sequence `\item`, which will automatically generate the number labelling the item.
 The enumerate labels consist of sequential numbers, these numbers start at 1 with every call to the enumerate environment.

-Nested Lists
+### Nested Lists <a href="#nested-lists" id="nested-lists"></a>

-In LaTeX you can insert a list inside another list.
+In `LaTeX` you can insert a list inside another list.
 The above lists may be included within one another, either mixed or of one type, to a depth of four levels.

 \begin{enumerate}